DJ-Dingo/pibooth-oled-display/README.rst

 If you have an monochrome display with the resolution 128x64, you can convert or make an image to that resolution (in 8-bit mode).

+**When adding new States images, you need to restart Pibooth to load them into the States database**

 ----------------------------------------------------

 How to add Animated Gif